2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2008 Presidential Dollar Error List

-The 2008 Presidential Dollar series represents a critical transition point in edge lettering error production, as the U.S. Mint integrated edge inscription equipment into a closed production system beginning with James Monroe dollars.
+The 2008 Presidential Dollar series represents a critical transition in how edge lettering errors were produced.
+When the Mint integrated the Schuler edge lettering equipment into a closed production system beginning with the Monroe dollar, error frequency dropped sharply compared to 2007.
+By 2009, the missing edge error problem had been largely resolved.

 1. 2008 Weak Edge Lettering Errors

-Weak edge lettering represents the most subtle form of edge inscription failure, characterized by incomplete letter strikes where portions of individual characters appear faint or missing.
+Weak edge lettering is the most subtle edge error, characterized by incomplete letter strikes where portions of individual characters appear faint or incompletely formed.

-This error occurs when coins pass through the Schuler edge lettering machine under insufficient pressure, often due to worn edge segment dies, improperly adjusted equipment settings, or planchets that retain slightly smaller dimensions after the upsetting process.
+This error occurs when coins pass through the Schuler machine under insufficient pressure—often caused by worn edge segment dies, improperly adjusted equipment, or planchets that are slightly undersized after the upsetting process.

-Collector value for weak edge lettering errors remains moderate compared to more dramatic varieties, with certified examples typically commanding premiums of $50-$200 depending on the specific president and grade level.
+Collector value for weak edge lettering errors remains moderate, with certified examples typically commanding premiums of $50–$200 depending on the specific president and grade level.

 2008 Weak Edge Lettering Presidential Dollar Price/Grade Chart